sandialabs/sansmic/docs/um/scenarios.rst

     The :confval:`brine-interface-height` is specified in :term:`foot`
     above the original :confval:`floor-depth`

-    Do not use both -depth and -height options.
+    Do not use both -depth and -height options in the same stage.

+.. confval:: brine-production-height

+    See :confval:`brine-production-depth`

 .. confval:: set-cavern-sg